 UC Pest Management Guidelines

 Symptom expression depends upon how much of the root or crown tissues are affected and how quickly they are destroyed.
 Generally, crown rots advance rapidly and trees collapse and die soon after the first warm weather of spring.
 Leaves of such trees wilt, dry, and remain attached to the tree.
 Chronic infections, usually of the roots, cause reduction in growth and early senescence and leaf fall.
-These trees may be unthrifty for several years before succumbing to the disease.
+These trees may be unthrifty (unhealthy) for several years before succumbing to the disease.
 Phytophthora infections typically kill young trees because their root systems and crown areas are small compared to those of mature trees.

 Periods of 24 hours or more of saturated soil favor Phytophthora infections.
-Conversely, good soil drainage and more frequent but shorter irrigations reduce the risk of root and crown rot.
+Conversely, good soil drainage and shorter, more frequent irrigations reduce the risk of root and crown rot.
 Rootstocks vary in susceptibility to the different Phytophthora species; none are resistant to all pathogenic species of the fungus, but Marianna 2624 and Myrobalan 29C rootstocks are somewhat resistant.
 The success of a rootstock may depend in part upon the species of Phytophthora present in the orchard.

 UC IPM Pest Management Guidelines: Apricot

 Acknowledgment for contributions to Diseases:B. L. Teviotdale, Kearney Agricultural Center, Parlier